-PicTrax takes no responsibility for issues arising from users misusing the platform, however if an image breaches any of these guidelines it may be reported by any user and reviews by PicTrax admin.
+PicTrax takes no responsibility for issues arising from users misusing the platform, however if an image breaches any of these guidelines it may be reported by any user and reviewed by PicTrax admin.

 PicTrax advises users to check that the area they may wish to access is publicly accessible before entering or attempting to access an image’s plotted geo-location capture point.